plexefinance/PlexePublicAPI/README.md

 Plexe provides a simple HTTP-based API for creating applications and managing their line of credit products.

-To inspect the Swagger Document go to
+To inspect the Swagger Document, go to

 https://apidemo.plexe.co/swagger/index.html

 To create an account, please contact us at admin@plexe.co

 ## Proxy

 One of the fastest ways to connect to our API is to use a proxy generator.